BrianGrant-Data/Resume/README.md

 __Brigham Young University - Idaho__
 - Data Science Major & Communications Minor

-## Relevant Course Work
+## Work Experience
+`Jul - Dec 2020`
+__Video-Data Analyst__, BYU-I Art Department
+- Used Python, OpenCV, and transcription parsing to track Zoom engagement

+## Voluntary Experience
+`Apr - Jul 2021`
+__Team Manager__, BYU-Idaho Data Science Society
+- Led a consulting project for Good 2 Go
+- Taught a team virtual environments and other trouble shooting techniques
+- Led a 2 data analysts through geojson data manipulation and visualization

+`Jan - Mar 2021`
+__Assistant Team Manager__, BYU-Idaho Data Science Society
+- Co-led a consulting project for Intrepid Potash
+- Guided a team of 9 data analysts in gathering executable insights from raw data
+- Developed a multilinear regression model for optimizing production line output

+## Projects
+`Jan - Apr 2022`
+__Computer Vision and Filtering Research__, Senior Project
+- Used Tensorflow, MediaPipe, OpenCV to detect faces and display an altered live feed
+- Presented the project at BYU-I's Research and Creative Works Conference

+---

+## Courses & Certificates
-__CSE 450__  - Machine Learning and Data Mining
+__Machine Learning and Data Mining__ - BYU-Idaho
 - Lead a group in predicting sales by deploying a simple dense neural network
 - Constructed convolutional neural networks and recursive neural networks

-__CSE 350__ - Data Wrangling and Visualization
+__Data Wrangling and Visualization__ - BYU-Idaho
 - Used ggplot2, tidyverse and a myriad of other packages to format and visualize data

-__MATH 425__ - Applied Linear Regression
+__Applied Linear Regression__ - BYU-Idaho
 - Validated the fit of models using R squared and adjusted R squared values
 - Created simple and multiple linear regression models to make inferences

-__MATH 119__ - Applied Calculus for Data Analysis
+__Applied Calculus for Data Analysis__ - BYU-Idaho
 - Explored the transformation and fitting of distribution formulas to data points
 - Infered about a population using gamma and exponential distributions on samples

----

-## Related Experience
-`January - April 2022`
-__Computer Vision and Filtering Research__, Senior Project
-- Used Tensorflow, MediaPipe, OpenCV to detect faces and display an altered live feed
-- Presented the project at BYU-I's Research and Creative Works Conference

-`July - December 2020`
-__Video-Data Analyst__, BYU-I Art Department
-- Used Python, OpenCV, and transcription parsing to calculate Zoom engagement

-## Volunteer Experience
-`April - July 2021`
-__Consulting Team Manager for Good 2 Go__
-- Taught a team virtual environments and other trouble shooting techniques
-- Led a small team through geojson data manipulation and visualization

-`January - March 2021`
-__Consulting Team Assistant Manager for Intrepid Potash__
-- Guided a team of data analysts in gathering executable insights from raw data
-- Developed a multilinear regression model for optimizing production line output